dhis2/dhis2-docs-implementation/content/lmis/real-time-stock-management.md

 - Viewing any (recent) transaction by "Deliver to", item and/or date
 - Analysing demand of a certain item

-It is important to note that apart from the pharmacy staff as the main user, any other health professional in the same health care facility also would greatly benefit from access to analytics for:
+It is important to note that apart from the medical storekeepers as the main user, any other health professional in the same health care facility also would greatly benefit from access to analytics for:

 - Checking the availability of certain health care products, for example before a physician prescribes a drug product and either confirming availability or prescribing an alternative drug product